Email this lesson

 In formal and academic English, the literal meaning of a word is its true or usual meaning.
 For example, if you say, “People were crushed,”

-- literally, you are saying that something very heavy fell on these poor people, and they were physically destroyed;
+- literally, you are saying that something very heavy fell on some poor people, who were physically destroyed;

-- figuratively, you are saying that something terrible must have happened that shattered their hopes and dreams.
+- figuratively, you are saying that something terrible must have happened that shattered the people’s hopes and dreams.

 In Everyday, Spoken English